StevenACoffman/small/README.md

 | `golang:1.13.6-alpine3.11` | `scratch` | **6.84MB**  |
 | `golang:1.13.6-buster` | `gcr.io/distroless/static:nonroot` | **7.27MB** |

-Alpine uses the musl library, and distroless uses glibc library.
+Alpine uses the musl library, and [Distroless](https://github.com/GoogleContainerTools/distroless/tree/master/base) uses glibc library.
 If you are using libraries that require cgo, sometimes they don't work well with musl.

 + **Alpine** is basically busybox linux with a package manager.
 + **Distroless** is basically debian _without_ a package manager.

-Making Alpine secure is more work
+`gcr.io/distroless/static` contains:

+* ca-certificates
+* A /etc/passwd entry for a root user and nobody (unprivileged)
+* A /tmp directory
+* tzdata

+The `Dockerfile.alpine` here shows how securing alpine-based docker builds is more complicated than with distroless.

-Distroless has [different tags for base images](https://console.cloud.google.com/gcr/images/distroless/GLOBAL/base?gcrImageListsize=10) not always mentioned in documentation :
+BTW, Distroless has [different tags for base images](https://console.cloud.google.com/gcr/images/distroless/GLOBAL/base?gcrImageListsize=10) not always mentioned in documentation :

 + latest
 + debug